ekisalar/HexagonalArchitectureEventSourcing/README.md

 ### Technologies and Patterns Used
 - Hexagonal Architecture (Ports and Adapters)
-- Event sourcin wiht Event Store Db
+- Event sourcing with Event Store DB
 - PostgreSQL Database
 - Code-First Auto-Migration DB Update when Application Starts
 - CQRS Pattern with Mediator